-When COC cannot readily anticipate income based upon current circumstances (e.g., in the case of temporary, sporadic, or variable employment seasonal employment, unstable working hours, or suspected fraud), COC will review and analyze historical data for patterns of employment, paid benefits, and receipt of other income and use the results of this analysis to establish annual income.
+When the PHA-COC cannot readily anticipate income based upon current circumstances (e.g., in the case of seasonal employment, unstable working hours, or suspected fraud), the PHACOC-will review and analyze historical data for patterns of employment, paid benefits, and receipt of other income and use the results of this analysis to establish annual income.

 Any time current circumstances are not used to project annual income, a clear rationale for the decision will be documented in the file.
-In all such cases the family may present information and documentation to COC to show why the historic pattern does not represent the family's anticipated income.
+In all such cases the family may present information and documentation to COC the PHA to show why the historic pattern does not represent the family's anticipated income.